 What happens if I miss a dose?

-Since quazepam is used when needed, you may not be on a dosing schedule.
-Take quazepam only when you have time for several hours of sleep.
+Quazepam is used when needed.
+If you are on a dosing schedule, skip any missed dose.
 Do not use two doses at one time.

 What happens if I overdose?